ajeetchouksey/ajch_agenticdevops/ai-agents/AI_PR_REVIEW_COMPARISON.md

   - Use private or organization-specific AI models.
   - Add organization-specific review logic or formatting.

+#### Limitations
+- Requires setup and maintenance of scripts and API keys.
+- Review quality depends on the chosen AI model and prompt engineering.
+- May incur additional costs for API usage (e.g., Azure OpenAI).
+- Not natively integrated into the GitHub UI; requires CI/CD or manual runs.
+- May require custom error handling and security considerations for secrets.

 ### GitHub Copilot PR Review
 - **How it works:**
   - GitHub Copilot (and Copilot for PRs) uses OpenAI models to suggest code changes and review pull requests directly in the GitHub UI.